 A number of assumptions are necessary to determine our pension liabilities and net periodic costs.
 These liabilities and net periodic costs are sensitive to changes in those assumptions.
 The assumptions include discount rates, long-term rates of return on plan assets and inflation levels limited to the United Kingdom and are generally determined based on the current economic environment in each host country at the end of each respective annual reporting period.
 We evaluate the funded status of each of our retirement plans using these current assumptions and determine the appropriate funding level considering applicable regulatory requirements, tax deductibility, reporting considerations and other factors.
-Based upon current assumptions, we expect to contribute \$24 million to our international plans in fiscal 2017.
-We have a required minimum contribution of \$0.4 million for one of our U.S. qualified plans.
+Based upon current assumptions, we expect to contribute \$26.8 million to our international plans in fiscal 2018.
+Our required minimum contributions for our U.S. qualified plans are not significant.
 In addition, we may make additional discretionary contributions.
-We currently expect to contribute \$9.8 million to our U.S. plans (including benefit payments to nonqualified plans and postretirement medical plans) in fiscal 2017.
-If the discount rate was reduced by 25 basis points, plan liabilities would increase by approximately \$93.3 million.
-If the discount rate and return on plan assets were reduced by 25 basis points, plan expense would decrease by approximately \$0.1 million and increase by approximately \$3.2 million, respectively.
-If inflation increased by 25 basis points, plan liabilities in the United Kingdom would increase by approximately \$45.8 million and plan expense would increase by approximately \$2.7 million.
+We currently expect to contribute \$12.7 million to our U.S. plans (including benefit payments to nonqualified plans and postretirement medical plans) in fiscal 2018.
+If the discount rate was reduced by 25 basis points, plan liabilities would increase by approximately \$82.2 million.
+If the discount rate and return on plan assets were reduced by 25 basis points, plan expense would decrease by approximately \$0.1 million and increase by approximately \$3.4 million, respectively.
+If inflation increased by 25 basis points, plan liabilities in the United Kingdom would increase by approximately \$42.7 million and plan expense would increase by approximately \$2.7 million.